1953 Iranian coup d'état: Background

-The British angered the Persians by intervening in their domestic affairs, including in the Persian Constitutional Revolution.
-Massive popular protests had forced Mozzafar al-Din Shah to allow for the Constitution of 1906, which limited his powers.
+The British angered the Persians by intervening in their domestic affairs, including in the Persian Constitutional Revolution. widespread protests had forced Mozzafar al-Din Shah to allow for the Constitution of 1906, which limited his powers.
 It allowed for a parliament elected by the people to make the laws, and a prime minister to sign and carry them out.
 The prime minister would be confirmed by the shah after a vote in Parliament.
 Nevertheless, the new constitution gave the shah many executive powers as well.
-It allowed for the shah to issue royal decrees (Farman), gave him the power to dismiss prime ministers, appoint half of the members of the Senate (which was not convened until 1949), and introduce bills to dissolve Parliament.
+It allowed for the shah to issue royal decrees (Firman), gave him the power to dismiss prime ministers, appoint half of the members of the Senate (which was not convened until 1949), and introduce bills to dissolve Parliament.
 It abolished arbitrary rule, but the shah served as an executive, rather than in a ceremonial role.
 The Constitutional Revolution was opposed by the British and Russians, who attempted to subvert it through the backing of Mohammad Ali Shah Qajar (the son of Mozzafar-e-din Shah), who tried to break up the democratic government by force.
 A guerrilla movement led by Sattar Khan deposed him in 1910.

 In the aftermath of World War I there was widespread political dissatisfaction with the royalty terms of the British petroleum concession, under the Anglo-Persian Oil Company (APOC), whereby Persia received 16% of "net profits".
 In 1921, after years of severe mismanagement under the Qajar dynasty, a coup d'état (allegedly backed by the British) brought a general, Reza Khan, into the government.
 By 1923, he had become prime minister, and gained a reputation as an effective politician with a lack of corruption.
 By 1925 under his influence, Parliament voted to remove Ahmad Shah Qajar from the throne, and Reza Khan was crowned Reza Shah Pahlavi, of the Pahlavi dynasty.
 Reza Shah began a rapid and successful modernization program in Persia, which up until that point had been considered to be among the most impoverished countries in the world.
-Nevertheless, Reza Shah was also a very harsh ruler who did not tolerate dissent.
+Nevertheless, Reza Shah was also a harsh ruler who did not tolerate dissent.
 By the 1930s, he had suppressed all opposition, and had sidelined the democratic aspects of the constitution.
 Opponents were jailed and in some cases even executed.
 While some agreed with his policies, arguing that it was necessary as Iran was in such turmoil, others argued that it was unjustified.
 One such opponent was a politician named Mohammad Mosaddegh, who was jailed in 1940.
 The experience gave him a lasting dislike for authoritarian rule and monarchy, and it helped make Mosaddegh a dedicated advocate of complete oil nationalization in Iran.